Avi-Rathod/helmproj/templates/sas-bases/examples/backup/configure/README.md

 {{ CPU-LIMIT }} must be a non-zero and non-negative numeric value, such as "3" or "5".
 You can specify fractional values for the CPUs by using decimals, such as "1.5" or "0.5".

-3. In the same file, replace {{ MEMORY-LIMIT }} with the desired value of memory.
+3. In the same file, replace {{ .values.MEMORY_LIMIT }} with the desired value of memory.
-{{ MEMORY-LIMIT }} must be a non-zero and non-negative numeric value followed by "Gi".
+{{ .values.MEMORY_LIMIT }} must be a non-zero and non-negative numeric value followed by "Gi".
 For example, "8Gi" for 8 gigabytes.

 4. Add the full path of the copied file to the transformers block of the base kustomization.yaml file (`$deploy/kustomization.yaml`).
 For example, if you